CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: Experiments

 \subsection{Implementation}

 As discussed in Section~\ref{sec:cloudFormer}, CloudFormer explicitly separates temporal and system-level modeling.
 In the temporal branch, the input is projected in a dimension space $d_t = 64$, followed by the addition of a class token and positional encoding.
 A sequence of $B_T = 4$ transformer encoder blocks with masked Multi-Head Attention (MHA) handles variable-length time sequences.
 The system branch first applies mean pooling over time and projects them to a dimension $d_s = 64$ through a 1D convolution.
 This branch also prepends a class token but does not use positional encoding since the system metrics are unordered.
 The system features are then processed by $B_S = 4$ transformer encoder blocks with standard (unmasked) MHA.
 Finally, the class token outputs from both branches are concatenated and passed through an MLP head with Swish activation, layer normalization, and dropout (rate 0.4), producing a scalar output via a sigmoid activation.
 The Multi-Head Attention (MHA) modules were configured with a head size of 16 and four attention heads, while the feedforward network within each Transformer block was set to a dimension of 256, providing a good trade-off between model expressiveness and computational efficiency.
+Specifically, the resulting model is exceptionally lightweight, containing a total of $\sim228k$ trainable parameters.
+Of these, the temporal branch accounts for $\sim222k$ parameters, while the system branch is extremely compact with only $\sim6k$ parameters.

 For training, the data was first normalized.
 The model was then trained using the Adam optimizer with a low initial learning rate of $1\mathrm{e}{-5}$ to ensure stable convergence.
-A logarithmic cosh loss function was employed to handle potential outliers smoothly.
-To further improve generalization and efficiency, a learning rate scheduler combining linear warm-up and cosine decay was applied.
+A logarithmic cosh loss function was employed to handle potential outliers smoothly. \hbl{The log-cosh loss was chosen over standard Mean Squared Error (MSE) because it is approximately equal to $\frac{x^2}{2}$ for small errors and $|x| - \log(2)$ for large errors, providing a robust and twice-differentiable alternative that is less sensitive to noise.} To further improve generalization and efficiency, a learning rate scheduler combining linear warm-up and cosine decay was applied.